ruuda/blog/posts/config-format-lang.md

 As with formats,
 there is no shortage of configuration languages.
-Because there is more to a full language than there is to a format, their differences are not as superficial.
+Because there is more to a full language than there is to a format, their differences are less superficial.
 For example,
 [Dhall] has a rigid static type system,
 [RCL] has a gradual type system,